24 Oz

 Nutrition labels show serving sizes in both common and metric units.
 "Serving size: 454g (16 oz)" tells you one pound.
 Easy division: if there are 20g of protein per serving, that's 20g × 4 = 80g protein per pound.

 Body weight works the same way.
-If you're tracking macros and eat 3,520 calories per pound of body weight... well, you do you, but at least you know the math.
+Practically speaking, if you're tracking macros and eat 3,520 calories per pound of body weight... well, you do you, but at least you know the math.

 The Bottom Line